Being great at anything is hard, but by studying and applying the science of awe, you can create or do amazing stuff consistently.

 Compare that to an infant seeing these things for the first time.
 Or compare it to an adult who just had a successful operation to cure blindness.

-They will look at these things differently, take a longer time, or even try to touch them.
+They will look at these things differently, take longer, or even try to touch them.

 Awe can be attached to seeing new things in the middle of the ordinary.
-It is what most of us feel when we see something new in a place we don’t expect.
+Most of us feel it when we see something new in a place we don’t expect.
 It feels like chills.

-So how can this be helpful for writers?
+So, how can this be helpful for writers and other creatives?

 Give the ordinary for some time and then introduce something shocking that promises to deliver awe to the reader.